GitHub and Git

 2.3 NMFS GitHub Enterprise Cloud user agreement

 Download the GitHub Enterprise Cloud user agreement (NOAA internal) and have your supervisor sign it.
-You will upload this when you request access to GitHub organizations.
+You will upload this when you request access to any GitHub Enterprise organizations.

 2.4 Request access to NMFS GitHub Enterprise Cloud